JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 ## Network Prefix

-The network prefix defines the network portion of the IPv6 address
+The network prefix defines the network portion of the IPv6 address (48-bits)

 * Expressed as a number of bits, which indicates how many bits of the address are reserved for the network prefix

+### Global Routing Prefix

 * The first three quartet
+* Usually assigned by the ISP

-## Subnet ID
+### Subnet ID

-The subnet ID in an IPv6 address identifies a specific subnet within a network
+The subnet ID in an IPv6 address identifies a specific subnet within a network (16-bits)

 * Two subnets within the same network cannot have the same IPv6 network address and client ID combination
 * The fourth quartet

 ## Client ID (Interface Identifier)

-The Client ID uniquely identifies a device within a network
+The Client ID uniquely identifies a device within a network (64-bits)

 * Typically consists of the last 64 bits of the IPv6 address
 * The last four quartets

-### Extended Unique Identifier
+### EUI-64

+The Extended Unique Identifier-64 is a standard for creating a 64-bit unique identifier

-* Allows a host to assign itself a unique 64-bit IPv6 interface identifier by expanding its 48-bit MAC address into a 64-bit interface identifier by dividing it in half, inserting **FFFE** in the middle, and then invert the seventh bit
+* Allows a host to assign itself a unique 64-bit IPv6 interface identifier by expanding its 48-bit MAC address into a 64-bit interface identifier by dividing it in half, inserting the **FFFE** hexadecimal in the middle, and then invert the seventh bit
 * If the U/L bit was flipped to 0, that means that the MAC address the EUI-64 interface ID was made from an LAA MAC address
 * If the U/L bit was flipped to 1, that means that the MAC address the EUI-64 interface ID was made from a UAA MAC address